marsbard/grua/README.md

 		- tomcat
 ```
 Also note here that 'before' was specified.
 Normally this specifies runtime ordering but it also specifies
-build ordering when `run: false` is in effect
+build ordering when `run: false` is in effect.
+In this case, the `tomcat` image is built using
+`FROM marsbard/base` in the Dockerfile, so it is necessary to build `marsbard/base` first before
+building the `tomcat` image.

 * __image__ (value)